 The state fire marshal shall:

-1. Inspect and investigate the facilities and records of owners and operators of aboveground petroleum storage tanks as necessary to determine compliance with this division and the rules adopted pursuant to this division.
+1. Inspect and investigate the facilities and records of owners and operators of aboveground petroleum storage tanks with a capacity of fifteen thousand or more gallons, as necessary to determine compliance with this division and the rules adopted pursuant to this division.
 An inspection or investigation shall be conducted subject to subsection 4.
 For purposes of developing a rule, maintaining an accurate inventory, or enforcing this division, the department may:

 a.
 Enter at reasonable times an establishment or other place where an aboveground storage tank is located.